-The Company operates in a single reportable operating segment "Customer and Marketing Analytics Services" and the information reported to the Chief Operating Decision Maker (CODM) for the purposes of resource allocation and assessment of performance focuses on this operating segment.
+The Company operates in a single reportable operating segment 'Customer and Marketing Analytics Services' and the information reported to the Chief Operating Decision Maker (CODM) for the purposes of resource allocation and assessment of performance focuses on this operating segment.
 Accordingly, the amounts appearing in the financial statements relate to this operating segment.
 Hence there are no separate reportable segments in accordance with Ind AS 108 'Operating Segments'.

-Revenue from Operations includes revenue arising from one customer i.e. the holding Company, representing more than 10% of the Company's revenue individually.
+Revenue from Operations includes revenue arising from two customers, representing more than 10% of the Company's revenue individually.